forum-intelligence/covid-eu-tracker/README.md

 Leave the `_covid.yml` file at the root of the /covid.tracker directory.
 Fron the root of the project, where the file `docker-compose.yml` sits, run `docker-compose up` to run _both apps_ from a single image.

-You should update the `embed_url` argument in the `docker-compose.yml` file too.
+You must also update the `embed_url` argument in the `docker-compose.yml` file.

 ## API

-The applications make use of an API framwework that provides all the country data nicely structured through endpoints.
-The API sits in the `covid.crawler` package, in `inst/api` directory.
+The applications make use of an API framwework that makes all the structured country data available through endpoints.
+The API sits in the `covid.crawler` package, in the `inst/api` directory.

 ```bash
 cd ./covid.crawler/inst/api/
 ```

-Then you can run the API locally from R with:
+You can then run the API locally from R with:

 ```r
 # install.packages("plumber")